AdvDebug/NoMoreCookies/README.md

 # End of support ⚠
-project is now archived and will no longer be worked on because of the time that is needed to maintain this project and testing it on VMware in a not-so-good pc, but it was fun creating this project and work on it, and it will prevent the majority of stealers from stealing your browser data.
+the project is now archived and will no longer be worked on because of the time that is needed to maintain this project and testing it on VMware in a not-so-good pc, but it was fun creating this project and work on it, and it will prevent the majority of stealers from stealing your browser data.

 # NoMoreCookies
 <p align="center">